 Community growth: Use Metcalfe’s law (the value of the network is the square of the active users) as a starting point while understanding projects naturally ebb and flow rather than always going up and to the right.
 Plot user growth and engagement over time.
 Was there an uptick in engagement without an uptick in price that can be capitalized on?
 Analyze Bitcointalk forum, slack channel, Reddit, news articles, or general sentiment analysis.

 Market analysis: Look at the number, size, and quality of exchanges hosting the coin.
 Know which countries are driving the most volume, and where the original token sales occurred.
-Especially relevant for platform projects, how many token projects are using their network to launch on, what the general quality of the projects are, what is the relationship between the parent network and the token projects including incubation services, hackathons, STO/ICO advisory services etc.
+Especially relevant for platform projects, how many token projects are using their network to launch on, what the general quality of the projects are, what is the relationship between the parent network and the token projects including incubation services, hackathons, STO/ICO advisory services, network fees, etc.

 Wallet testing: Download wallet and verify the technology functions as advertised.
 Transfer funds between wallets.
 Test network confirmation speed, ease of use, backups, and other key features.
 Similar to “eat your own dogfood” when vetting new startups.